You just got back from a hunt for a huge buck. It went great and you got your kill. The hunt took days and the tracking was fierce.

 You made it back home and you’re cleaning up your gear.
 You see your Reaper Buck Knife and there is WAY more blood on there than you remember.
 It is your go-to knife and you definitely wiped it down in the field.

 The Buck Knife is totally dirty and you’re going to have to clean that bad boy up.
-Some people, aka hunters, say crazy things, like to use the dishwasher but do NOT put your knife in the dishwasher.
+Some people, also known as…. hunters, say crazy things, like to use the dishwasher, but do NOT put your knife in the dishwasher.